apostoiis/CV/readme.md

 #Apostolis Taxidaridis

 I'm junior web developer in London.
 My love both for design and development leaves me to believe that beautiful code can be hidden under beautiful interfaces.
-About one year ago and after playing around with various online tutorials and books, building simple WordPress websites, I decided to get serious about web development, so I attended Makers Academy, a 12-week intensive course in London.
+About one year ago after playing around with various online tutorials and building simple websites, I decided to get serious about web development, so I attended Makers Academy, a 12-week intensive course in London.
 Currently, I'm seeking a position that will utilize my skills and allow me the opportunity to gain additional skills and experience.

 Recent projects
 -------------